Learning network

 Foregrounding the practice rather than the theory of bioregioning

-Come and join our Summer School this July for a week packed with learning sessions, discussions, field trips, fresh air and great food at the beautiful Rill Estate.
+Join our Summer School next summer for a week packed with learning sessions, discussions, field trips, fresh air and great food at the beautiful Rill Estate.
 With South Devon as our classroom, four local and five international tutors will share their bioregional work and practice.
 The course is designed for both newcomers and experienced practitioners in bioregioning.
 Learn by doing and find out how a place can become a beacon for bioregional revitalisation.

 The course brings together nine long-term bioregioning practitioners to share their experience and knowledge of how to do this work.
 We will be covering almost all aspects of bioregioning from economies to ecologies, from culture to politics.
 There will be a focus on how to start and how to continue; the capacities needed to lead this work; the many entry points into bioregioning and how different places around the world are tackling this work.